Turn the Lights On (album)

 Turn the Lights On (also known under the acronym TTLO) is the debut studio album by American singer, rapper and record producer Rico Love.
-It was released on May 18, 2015, by Interscope.
+It was released on May 18, 2015, by Division 1 and Interscope.
 The production on the album was handled primarily by Love, Danja, Jim Jonson, Jack Splash, DJ Dahi and his own orchestra, TTLO.

 Background

 Starting his career as a rapper signed to Usher's short-lived record label US Records, he began recording a studio album, which was later shelved.
 Love, being a successful songwriter and producer is stepping to the forefront as an artist.
 Love got his start in the writing songs like “Throwback” and “Seduction” on Usher's 2004 Grammy Award-winning album, Confessions.
 Love continued success features Usher's "There Goes My Baby", "Hey Daddy (Daddy's Home)" and "Dive", Nelly's "Just a Dream" and "Gone", Beyoncé's "Sweet Dreams", and Kelly Rowland's "Motivation".